Shaitown904/FastAPI_Dashboard/README.md

 6. Edit the Infra.tf file to meet your needs
 7. In the terminal, run `Terraform init` to initilaize Terraform
 8. Next, run `Terraform plan` to check what resources will be built
-9. Lastly, run `Terraform Apply` to deploy the infrastructure
+9. Lastly, run `Terraform apply` to deploy the infrastructure

 ###Setting up the ec2 Instance
 Once our infastructure is built, do the following: